dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 ### 4.5.2 Object methods

 In addition to properties, objects have methods.
 A method is an action you perform with an object.
-A method can change an object’s properties or make the object do something.
+A method can change an object's properties or make the object do something.

 This simple example uses the ClearContents method on a Range object to erase the contents of 12 cells on the active sheet: